-Old age psychiatrists (OAP) are doctors who provide assessment, treatment and continuing care for older adults with a range of mental health problems including dementia and other disorders including depression and schizophrenia.
+Old age psychiatrists (OAP) are doctors who provide specialised and holistic assessment, treatment and continuing care for older adults (or those with similar needs) who suffer from a range of mental health problems including dementia and other disorders including depression and schizophrenia.

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.